2021 Kelana Jaya LRT collision: Aftermath

-The Kelana Jaya line resumed operations at 6 am the next day with trains running on a single track between Damai and Pasar Seni stations and supported by feeder buses.
+The Kelana Jaya line resumed operations at 6:00 am the next day with trains running on a single track between Damai and Pasar Seni stations and supported by feeder buses.
 5 units of double-decker buses were brought in to complement the route between Pasar Seni and Ampang Park.
 These buses run every 15 to 20 minutes and will take passengers between the two stations to any station.
 The trains involved were recovered on 27 May, earlier than the three days previously promised with track repairs being done along the affected stretch.
-The line resumed normal operations on 28 May at 3pm, four days after the accident.
+The line resumed normal operations on 28 May at 3pm, four days after the collision.

 Then-chairman of Prasarana Malaysia, Dato' Sri Tajuddin Abdul Rahman said Prasarana Malaysia will offer RM1,000 special assistance to all victims.
 At a press conference held the next day, Tajuddin further stated that Prasarana will cover all victims' medical expenses till they are discharged.

 Following the reduction of train frequencies as a result of new Movement Control Order restrictions, public transit across the nation, including the Kelana Jaya Line, became more overcrowded due to reduced frequency.
 This sparked dissatisfaction among netizens over concerns of social distancing practices as the nation has continued to see a rise in COVID-19 infections.

 On 26 May, the Minister of Finance (Incorporated), the sole shareholder of Prasarana, has confirmed that Tajuddin Abdul Rahman has been removed as the non-executive chairperson of Prasarana with immediate effect due to the way the press conference was handled.
 In addition, he made racist remarks to a Chinese news reporter that was asking him some questions regarding to the incidents leading up to the head on collision.
 This comes after a letter perpetuating to originate from the Ministry of Finance penned by Finance Minister Tengku Zafrul Abdul Aziz to Tajuddin Abdul Rahman stating the termination of Tajuddin Abdul Rahman's service to Prasarana as the chairperson had been circulating on social media.

 A report has presented in the cabinet on 9 June 2021 for systemic improvements, which include 23 suggestions proposed by the investigation committee.